piratuks/tslint-config-code-style/README.md

-# Code Style
+# Code Style Config
-Linter rules according to my preferred coding style.
+Linter rules according to my preferred coding style which are shareable.

 ## Install